jwonghk/Phase2_with_JSON/README.md

 *MoreHungry* is intended for restaurants owners:
 - who need simple graphical interfaces for customers to order food
-- customers will be able to use it to order food and know how much to pay
+- whose customers will be able to use it to order food and know how much to pay, wait time, etc.

 ## Why is this project of interest to you?

-Since restaurants are eveywhere and is part of our living.
-I would like to make an application that is might have usage in our daily living.
+Since restaurants are everywhere and is part of our living.
+I would like to make an application that might have usage in our daily living.

+## *User Stories*
+- I want to see what combo/individual selections are available to choose from and the price of each combo/items.
+- I could add item and remove items as wishes.
+- Know how much I have to pay at the moment.
+- order number
+- approximate wait time